University of the Fraser Valley, BC

 "To sustain — to keep in existence, to maintain"

 Unfortunately, the word has long been misused and overused.
-Today everything is talked about as being "sustainable" to certify it as earth friendly—from not only green designed buildings but to healthcare and even mining—which implies that minerals are a renewable resource, which as we all know is not true.
-The word has been hijacked by industry and has become a marketing mantra for business operations and their products to greenwash the public.
+Today everything is talked about as being "sustainable" to certify it as earth friendly — from not only green designed buildings but to healthcare and even mining — which implies that minerals are a renewable resource, which as we all know is not true.
+The word has been hijacked by industry.
+It has become a marketing mantra for business operations to greenwash their products to the public.
 Today, advertisers use it to describe everything from cars, to clothes to shampoo.

-Even the UN definition of sustainability (outlined in 1987) as a tripartite, equal relationship between the environmental, social and economic realms is problematic— as it grossly under estimates the role that nature plays.
-Sustainability in my view is about "living in balance".
+Even the UN definition of sustainability (outlined in 1987) as a tripartite, equal relationship between the environmental, social and economic realms is problematic—as it grossly under estimates the role that nature plays.
+Sustainability in my view is about "living in balance" on our planet.
 I use the term "In ECOlibrium” with the natural world within nature’s limits”.

-There is an ageless planning concept that goings back to the sixties and earlier — planning that respects the "environmental carrying capacity" of an area—the land’s ability to maintain and regenerate, and acknowledges the adverse consequences in building beyond that.
+There is an ageless planning concept — planning process that respects the "environmental carrying capacity" of an area—the land’s ability to maintain and regenerate, and acknowledges the adverse consequences in building beyond that.
 I prefer the term “Environmental Design” rather than "sustainability” as it is more encompassing — it recognizes the importance of the environment, and the role of communities in the way we build and develop.
 It acknowledges our temporary stewardship of the planet and the important inter-relationships that are essential to maintaining clean air, soil, water, and the environments that sustain life.